Fasset Secures Sandbox License To Launch Pakistan’s First Tokenized Gold Solution - UrduPoint

 -

-Fasset Secures Sandbox License to Launch Pakistan’s First Tokenized Gold Solution3 minutes ago
+Fasset secures Sandbox license to launch Pakistan’s first tokenized gold solution5 minutes ago

 -